marziehf/DataAugmentationNMT/README.md

 Here is a sentence from the augmented file in [src/trg]:
 ```
-at the same time , the rights of consumers began:604~need to be maintained.
+at the same time , the rights of consumers began:604~need to be maintained .
 ```
 and respective sentence from the fillout file in [trg/src]:
 ```